Monte Carlo integration of non-differentiable functions on $[0,1]^\iota$, $\iota=1,\dots,d$, using a single determinantal point pattern defined on $[0,1]^d$: Numerical integration with Dirichlet kernel

 \subsection{Case $I\subset \overline{d}$}

 We now consider the situation where we estimate $\mu(f_I)$ (on $B_I$) based on $\{u_1,\dots,u_N\}$ which is an $(N,d)$-Dirichlet DPP on $B$.
 In this section, we naturally assume that $d>1$.
-The interest of the contruction of our model is revealed by Corollary~\ref{thm:asymp_IestProj} which, briefly, states that Theorem~\ref{thm:asymp_Iest} can be applied to functions of the form $f_I^\uparrow(x) = f_I(x_I)\ind{x_{I^c}\in B_{I^c}}$, $x\in B$.
+The interest of the contruction of {the Dirichlet-DPP} is revealed by Corollary~\ref{thm:asymp_IestProj} which, briefly, states that Theorem~\ref{thm:asymp_Iest} can be applied to functions of the form $f_I^\uparrow(x) = f_I(x_I)\ind{x_{I^c}\in B_{I^c}}$, $x\in B$.

 \begin{corollary} Let $d>1$ and $I\subset \{1,\dots,d\}$ with cardinality $\iota>0$.
 Consider the asymptotic framework~\eqref{eq:cont_asymp} \and assume that $f_I\in \mathcal H^s(B_I)$, then the following statements hold.\\